magnesj/ResInsight/docs/GridCrossPlots.md

 ![]({{ site.baseurl }}/images/GridCrossPlot_ShowData_ProjectTree.png)
 ![]({{ site.baseurl }}/images/GridCrossPlot_ShowData_PlotContext.png)

 Either method will bring up a dialog containing column-based text showing the X and Y result values, the Group index and Group Description (the latter two if Grouping is enabled).
 One tab in the dialog will be added for each Data Set.
+The data can be copied to the clipboard or exported to file by right-clicking on the text area.

 ![]({{ site.baseurl }}/images/GridCrossPlot_ShowData.png)